coderefinery/coderefinery.org/content/workshops/upcoming.md

 ## How to be informed about future events

 We don't want you to miss a workshop or event.
-The best way to stay informed is to join [our newsletter](https://tinyletter.com/coderefinery).
+The best way to stay informed is to join [our newsletter](https://tinyletter.com/coderefinery) (we are working on reviving it and will post updates there soon).

 You can also subscribe to our [RSS feed](/atom.xml).